radius-project/design-notes/architecture/2023-06-arch-vnext.md

 **Advantages:**
 1. This design also inherits all benefits from the decomposition design.
-1. User RP does not need any secret to access datastore and queue resources.
+1. Resource Controller does not need any secret to access datastore and queue resources.

 **Disadvantages:**
 1. Each RP will have additional dependency on this centralized service.
 For instance, if service and network go down, all services can be impacted.